AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-activity-sync.md

 ## How are activity details kept in sync between the two systems? {#how-are-activity-details-kept-in-sync-between-the-two-systems}

-The sync is one way, from Salesforce to Marketo.
-But you can create a task in Salesforce using the [Create Task](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/create-task.md) flow step or [Customize Activities Sync](/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/customize-activities-sync.md) to Salesforce.
+The sync is one way, from [!DNL Salesforce] to Marketo.
+But you can create a task in [!DNL Salesforce] using the [Create Task](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/create-task.md) flow step or [Customize Activities Sync](/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/customize-activities-sync.md) to [!DNL Salesforce].

 ## Can I create a task using Marketo? {#can-i-create-a-task-using-marketo}